Lightprotocol/psp-examples/private-compressed-account/README.md

 ## Run

-1. Install the required dependencies using yarn:
+1. Install the project's dependencies using yarn:

 `yarn`